baptistebisson/damian-pagination-php/README.md

 use DamianPaginationPhp\Config\Config;

 // Change the language to French ('fr').
-// PS: It's in English ('en') by default.
+// Note: It's in English ('en') by default.
 Config::set(["lang" => "fr"]);
 ```